karllark/dust_attenuation/docs/dust_attenuation/attenuation.rst

-The impact of the two radiative transfer effects can be illustrated using one of the simple systems composed of a slab of dust with uniform dust density and two stars embedded in varying depths.
+The impact of the two radiative transfer effects can be illustrated using one of the simple systems composed of a slab of dust with uniform dust density and two stars embedded to varying depths.
 These calculations used the DIRTY radiative transfer model (Gordon et al. 2001; Misselt et al. 2001) and a variant of the TRUST slab benchmark geometry (Gordon et al. 2017).
 There are 4 different geometrical model variants, with the only change being the location of the 1\ :sup:`st`